CogStack/CogStack-Pipeline/docs/quickstart/index.md

 In this tutorial the CogStack ecosystem is composed of the following microservices:
 * `pgsamples` -- PostgreSQL database loaded with a sample dataset under `db_samples` name,
-* `cogengine` -- CogStack data processing engine with worker(s),
+* `cogstack` -- CogStack data processing pipeline with worker(s),
 * `postgres` -- PostgreSQL database for storing information about CogStack jobs,
 * `elasticsearch` -- ElasticSearch search engine (single node) for storing and querying the processed EHR data,
-* `kibana` -- Kibana data visualization tool for querying the data from ElasticSearch,
+* `kibana` -- Kibana data visualization tool for querying the data from ElasticSearch.
-* `nginx` -- [nginx](https://www.nginx.com/) serving as reverse proxy for providing secure access to the services.

 The Docker Compose file with configuration of these microservices can be found in `examples/example2/docker/docker-compose.yml`.